pydanny/pydanny-event-notes/DjangoConEurope2013/fractal_architectures.rst

 Twisted
 --------

-Cause he's a core dev and is asynchronous
+Cause he's a core dev and is asynchronous.
+We could use Django.

 SQLite3
 -------